-Consolidated net income for the period ended June 30, 2024 amounted to P2.66B which is higher by 11% from last year's P2.40B.
+Consolidated net income for the period ended March 31, 2025 amounted to P1.0B which is lower by 11% from last year's P1.1M.

-Turnover increased by P531M to P5.2B in 2024 from P4.7B in 2023, mainly due to net effect of the following:
+Turnover decreased by P60M to P2.66B in 2024 from P2.6B in 2025, mainly due to net effect of the following:

-- Increase in revenue from condominium sales by P290M mainly due to higher number of units sold during the first half of the year, with the addition of Laya project which was launched in Q3 2023. - Increase in revenue from rental and cinema by P61M mainly due to higher occupancy rate of Shangri-La Plaza Mall. - Increase in revenue from hotel operations by ₽181M mainly due to higher occupancy of Shangri-La at the Fort Hotel during the first half of 2024 compared with the same period last year.
+- Decrease in revenue from condominium sales by P79M mainly due to lower revenue from The Rise Makati as there were no units sold for this project in the first quarter and lower sales from Shang Wack Wack due to fewer units left in inventory.
+These were partially offset by the higher revenue recognized from Laya, Shang Summit and Bauhinia.
+Revenue from Laya project is higher during the first quarter with more units qualified for revenue recognition.
+Shang Summit and Bauhinina, on the other hand were only launched in the second half of 2024, thus no revenue was recognized in Q1 of 2024. - Increase in revenue from rental and cinema by P29M mainly due to higher occupancy rate and rental yield of Shangri-La Plaza Mall. - Increase in revenue from hotel operations by P109M mainly due to higher occupancy of Shangri-La at the Fort Hotel during the first quarter of 2024 compared with the same period last year.

-Total Cost of Sales and Services of the Group amounted to P1.91B, higher by P225M compared with last year's P1.68B.
+Total Cost of Sales and Services of the Group amounted to P1.1B, higher by P59M compared with last year's P979M.
 This was mainly due to the following:

-- Increase in cost of condominium sales due to higher number of units were sold during the first half of the year. - Increase in cost of rental and cinema by P8M mainly due to higher share in common expenses from mall operations during the first half of 2024. - Increase in cost of hotel operations by P57M due to higher departmental expenses because of higher occupancy rate.
-Depreciation expense recognized and allocated as part of cost of hotel operations from January to June 2024 is also higher compared with the same period last year.
+- Increase in cost of condominium sales due to higher construction costs; - Decrease in cost of rental and cinema by P9M mainly due to higher recovery of common area expenses during the first quarter of 2025; and - Increase in cost of hotel operations by P26M due to higher departmental expenses because of higher occupancy rate.

-Total Operating Expenses of the Group amounted to P1.1B, higher by P182M compared with last year's P915M.
+Total Operating Expenses of the Group amounted to P652M, higher by P105M compared with last year's P546M.
 This was mainly due to the net effect of the following:

-- Increase in general and administrative expense by P141M is mainly due Advertising Expenses incurred by Shangri-La at the Fort as well as higher cost of marketing initiatives for the ongoing projects.
-Staff cost also increased due to annual salary adjustments and higher mandated government contributions. - Increase in taxes and licenses due to documentary stamp tax on bank loans and higher revenue from prior year which served as a basis for local business taxes.
+- Increase in general and administrative expense by P99M is mainly due general and admin expenses of Shang Summit and Bauhinia as these were launched in the second half of 2024.
+Staff cost also increased due to annual salary adjustments. - Increase in taxes and licenses due to documentary stamp tax on bank loans and business taxes paid during the first quarter.

-• Increase in insurance by P6.6M mainly due to Terrorism and Sabotage insurance acquired by TRDCI for Assembly Ground and higher premiums of insurance due to higher property values and higher rates caused by current market conditions.
+Increase in insurance by ₱2.7M mainly due to higher premiums caused by current market conditions.